 I’ve got one last cranberry recipe for you.
 It’s the Thanksgiving stuffing recipe that Hope Dlugozima, MNN’s vice president and director of community and social networking, created about 10 years ago.
 When one of her relatives insisted that there was no better stuffing than Pepperidge Farm from the bag, Hope set out to prove that theory wrong.
 She adapted a recipe from "Joy of Cooking" and came up with this winner.

 This stuffing can be cooked outside the turkey or stuffed inside the bird.
-If you are going to stuff it in the turkey, the U.S. Department of Agriculture (USDA) recommends that you stuff the bird loosely immediately before cooking and cook until the internal temperature of the turkey AND stuffing is 165° F.
+If you're going to stuff it in the turkey, the U.S. Department of Agriculture (USDA) recommends that you stuff the bird loosely immediately before cooking and cook until the internal temperature of the turkey AND stuffing is 165 degrees Fahrenheit.

 - 1 large onion, chopped

 - 2/3 cup hazelnuts, roughly chopped